Interstate 295 (North Carolina): Route number changes

 The Fayetteville Outer Loop has had a variety of actual and proposed highway designations over the years.
 Its first proposed Interstate designation, rejected by AASHTO in 2003, was I-195.
 Other earlier designations have included extensions of US 13 (in some newspaper articles) or as NC 24.
 It was signed as Future I-295 from 2005 to 2014, which also appeared on state maps from 2006 to 2012.

 On July 23, 2011, NCDOT designated the Fayetteville Outer Loop as NC 295.
 The circumstances for the rule change cited was necessary for public safety and welfare.
 This marks its official establishment, six years after the first section of the new freeway was completed.
 On January 15, 2019, the FHWA approved the I-295 designation between All American Freeway and I-95/US 13 after NCDOT completed two design changes that were acceptable.
 Effective that same day, NC 295 was decommissioned in favor of I-295.

 On April 21, 2020, NC 295 was reestablished in an encore designation between Cliffdale Road (Secondary Road 1400 [SR 1400]) and All American Expressway (SR 1007).
 The reason for its reintroduction is that Interstate designations must end at a National Highway System route.
 Lasting only a few months, it officially changed over to I-295 on August 17, 2020, upon connection to US 401 (Raeford Road).

-The 2 mi orphaned segment of highway opened on November 21, 2022, is signed as NC 295 per signage at the Parkton Road interchange.
+The 2 mi orphaned segment of highway opened on November 21, 2022.
+It is signed as NC 295 per signage at the Parkton Road interchange.
+On July 10, 2024, a section between Parkton Road and I-95 South was opened to traffic.
+This included a section from Camden Road to Black Bridge Road, bringing the total length to 6.3 mi.